 More information coming soon about t-shirts, towels, and other items to show your love for Mustang Island Conference Center.

 Searching for a meaningful, fun, and adventure-filled summer job?
 Look no further than the summer camp programs at Camp Capers, Mustang Island Conference Center, and Duncan Park.
-Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make 2020 the best summer yet!
+Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make this the best summer yet!

 For questions about Mustang Island Conference Center job descriptions or application status, the job applicant may contact Kevin Spaeth, at firstname.lastname@example.org.